 - Serve with the pieces of fried salt cod (unless they were already added to the soup), hardboiled egg slices, lime marinated white onions, fried ripe plantains, slices of queso fresco, fried cheese empanadas, avocado slices or cubes, and Ecuadorian hot sauce or slices of hot peppers.
 These can be added on top of the soup or on the side.

-A key ingredient to fanesca is the bacalao seco or dried salt cod, it needs to be soaked for 24 hours and doing this properly is very important as you don’t want the salt cod flavor to overwhelm and make the soup bitter.
-The cod is cooked in milk and then based on how much taste of it you want “infused” in the soup, you can either add the milk and the cod to the soup or you can drain the cod and add only the milk, you then fry the fish and serve on the side or on top of the soup, my personal preference is to have the most subtle taste of salt cod in the soup, so I fry it separately; if you are trying this soup for the first time or are serving this to fanesca virgins then you might want to do this as well.
-Of course I know some super hard core fanesca fans that not only add the cod, but also add save some of the water it was soaked in and add that to the soup.
+A key ingredient to fanesca is the bacalao seco or dried salt cod.
+It needs to be soaked for 24 hours and doing this properly is very important.
+You don’t want the salt cod flavor to overwhelm and make the soup bitter.
+The cod is cooked in milk and then based on how much taste of it you want “infused” in the soup, you can either add the milk and the cod to the soup, or you can drain the cod and add only the milk.
+You then fry the fish and serve on the side or on top of the soup.
+My personal preference is to have the most subtle taste of salt cod in the soup, so I fry it separately.
+If you are trying this soup for the first time or are serving this to fanesca virgins then you might want to do this as well.
+Of course I know some super hard core fanesca fans that not only add the cod, but also add some of the water it was soaked in and add that to the soup.

-This soup can be quite complex to make as it involves several different steps, the good thing is that quite a lot of the preparation can be made in advance as most of the ingredients are cooked separately and added together (and you only make it once a year).
+This soup can be quite complex to make as it involves several different steps.
+The good thing is that quite a lot of the preparation can be made in advance as most of the ingredients are cooked separately and added together (and you only make it once a year).
+It’s also a great dish to make with a group of friend or family, this way you divide up the work, but also get to bond over making a delicious meal togeher.
 The very traditional fanesca is only made with milk, no water should be added, but for a lighter version you can also reserve the broth where the vegetables where cooked and add that in place of some of the milk.
-Also the soup should be very thick but if you feel it is too thick you can adjust by adding more milk (or broth).
+Also the soup should be very thick, but if you feel it is too thick you can adjust by adding more milk (or broth).

 And of course, side dishes are very important and this soup must be served with slices of hardboiled eggs, fried ripe plantains, slices of queso fresco, slices of hot peppers or a good Ecuadorian hot sauce, white onions marinated in lime juice, and empanadas de viento or fried empanadas.
 These last empanadas are sometimes replaced by masitas or just the empanada dough shaped into small balls and fried.
 Fanesca is usually followed a dish of Ecuadorian mashed potatoes called molo.
 Finally, the proportions I have below are for enough soup to feed at least 25 people.